jessepav/lacygoill-wiki-backup/vim/vim.md

 - <https://github.com/neovim/neovim/issues/11456#issuecomment-558072430>

 ##
+# help
+## Which tags can give me an overview of all the available commands?

+    :h quickref
+    :h index

+In `:h quickref`, commands are organized around common themes.
+In `:h index`, they are organized around modes.

+##
 # Démarrage

 Several commands can start Vim.
 How to detect which one is responsible for the current Vim process?